ScentWoman/CertUpdate/README.md

 # CertUpdate
 Automatically update the cert of CDN by github actions.

-Unfinished:

-Issue [#2825](https://github.com/acmesh-official/acme.sh/issues/2825) Could not issue certificates to an IDN domain using dns_ali challenge.
-Test
+Use manual dns challenge due to Issue [#2825](https://github.com/acmesh-official/acme.sh/issues/2825)